codebar/tutorials/sql/lesson2/tutorial.md

 ## Lesson 2 exercises

 For the exercises below, we'll use the two tables from previous lesson: PERSON and LOCATIONS and we'll introduce three new ones: HOST, WORKSHOP and RSVP.
+The next sections show a few rows as examples of the values.
+If you want to see the whole table, you'll find the fiddle link and the SELECT statement under each table.

 ### HOST table